 Once on site investigations have determined that pathogens are present within a park or natural area treatment options should be investigated.
-Treatment may include removal of infected parts of the specimen, modification of the growing environment and chemical treatments such as Phosphite and growth enhancers.
+Treatment may include removal of infected parts of the specimen and chemical treatments such as Phosphite.

 Phosphite (Phosphonate) is a biodegradable, inexpensive chemical that is systemically transmitted throughout treated plants and has a very low toxicity to animals.
 Whilst Phosphite does not kill the pathogen, it acts as a booster to native plants enabling them to fight off the pathogen for a significantly longer period of time.
 Phosphite can be applied ahead of an advancing Phytophthora front to form a protective barrier.
 It can also be applied in an already infested area to protect susceptible plants that have not yet been infected.